 Preserving your memories is so important!
 I know I totally sound like my grandma now.
-She used to encourage me to take more pictures, to fill out my photo albums, and to keep significant mementos.
-Yet, time has taught me she was absolutely right.
+She used to encourage me to take more pictures, fill out my photo albums, and keep significant mementos.
+Yet, the time has taught me she was absolutely right.

 Putting your memories on paper helps you to be more appreciative of your life and actually save forever those little moments of happiness that otherwise would’ve been lost in time.

 You can do it as a diary, a collage scrapbooking style, a set of doodles, and text – anyways, that speaks to you!
 That notebook will become your place of joy, and looking back will always cheer you up and remind you of the good things in your life.